Campaign Ideation with Design Thinking

 If your workshop includes improvements and extensions in addition to net new campaign ideas, you also want to show the as-is status.
 Showing the past campaign calendar and few performance stats is usually enough detail for the as-is status.
 There is no need to conduct an academical and detailed analysis.
 Keep it simple and limit yourself to a 15-20 minute overview.

 Identifying the right people for your Campaign Ideation Workshop will decide about success or failure.
 We usually start by identifying the workshop roles and then map the corporate roles and individuals against them:

-Having a dedicated moderator might sound quite obvious, but a lot of times the importance of this role is forgotten.
+Having a dedicated moderator might sound quite obvious, but the importance of this role is often forgotten.
 You should try to prevent this mistake and simply nominate a regular participants for this role.
 The moderation is a dedicated task and will need the full attention of the person fulfilling this role.
 Often external people are taking on this role.
 Especially, if you run the workshop for the first time it makes sense to go with an external party.
 The moderator needs to:

 - be objective and unbiased

 - be open minded and not limited by the day-to-day thoughts of your campaigns

 - enforce the agenda and instructions